ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 on most of the questions.

-I immediately found frequently asked questions for all the topics that I listed, so I decided to write a blog with them.
+I immediately found frequently asked questions for all the topics that I listed, so I decided to write a blog post with them.
 In the future I plan to update this post with more questions as they come.

 ## Technical Leadership